Rush is Right!

 After the Rush Gold

-There are so many mainstream reporters out there, acting so humble and objective.
-But for the most part, that's just what it is: an act.
+There are so many mainstream reporters out there that act so humble and objective.
+But for the most part that's all it is: an act.

 Outwardly, their self-righteousness comes from the fact that they work as a team.
+A consensus.
 A great well-oiled machine that works the way the old Soviet Socialist Republic was supposed to work, and would have worked, if only they'd been there; each comrade doing their part for the greater, global good.
-But inwardly, most of them are concerned with what their peers think of them, about moving up the ladder and pay scale, bagging an intern, and someday getting a Pulitzer or a Murrow.
+But inwardly they are more concerned with what their peers think of them, about moving up the ladder and pay scale, bagging an intern, and someday getting a Pulitzer or a Murrow.

 But on the other hand, there is one guy out there, outwardly braggadocious, with "talent on loan from God," who has to "tie one half of his brain behind his back just to make it fair."
 But it's pretty obvious he does what he does each day because he loves it.
 He doesn't have to impress his boss, because he IS the boss, and the EIB microphone is probably the only award he'll ever get.
 And for those of us who listen to him regularly, we realize he is really just a big, humble marshmallow who loves this country and believes conservatism is the cure for what ails it.